48Software/CodingChallenge/questions/FrontEndChallenges.md

 compareIt(5, "5");
 ```

-1. Why will the below function call return true?
+1. Why will the function call return true?
 2. How could one change this function so that data types are checked as well as values?

 ### Section 3